fullstack-development/build-route-tree/README.md

 `getRedirectPath('' | { string })` - a function that structures the route and redirects it, may take arguments such as uuid, etc. Returns an object with route keys and your arguments inside.

-`getElementKey()` - return a last part of your recourse from routes tree object.
+`getElementKey()` - return a last part of your resource from routes tree object.

+`getParam(null | Object)` - returns the continuation of building the route tree after the parameter if the object is passed.
 ## Usage
 ### Create routes tree object
 ```typescript